lonnieezell/Bonfire2/README.md

 - A powerful, very customizable, user authentication/authorization system, [Shield](https://github.com/lonnieezell/codigniter-shield).
 - Global search feature that modules can easily integrate into
 - A Recycle Bin to handle restoring/purghing soft deleted models that modules can easily integrate into
-- A simple documentation system that allows you to provide guides for your clients, or your development teams.
 - and more to come...